What is Ransomware Virus?

 One typical example of ransomware is called ‘Ded Cryptor’ which locks your computer and files until you are forced to pay a ransom.
 The payment that it demands is two Bitcoins which costs several hundred dollars.

 This form of cyber blackmail is one of the most dangerous forms of cyber attacks today and one that is spreading rapidly worldwide.
 The number of users infected with ransomware virus is growing rapidly, along with the continued increase in ransomware modifications-making it a constantly evolving threat.

 Two forms of ransomware virus that are the most widely used around the world are Locker and Crypto ransomware.

 Locky ransomware locks you out of basic computer functions, forcing you to pay a ransom to regain control of your computer.

-Crypto ransomware encrypts private or confidential data like documents and important files; threating to destroy them unless you pay a ransom.
+Crypto ransomware encrypts private or secret information like documents and vital records; threating to destroy them unless you pay a ransom.

 Major Ways By Which Ransomware Virus Infect A Computer